 - a.
 Contestants may submit a Rodeo Review Request only in an event in which the contestant competes.
 A Rodeo Review Request must be presented to the Rodeo Review Trustee no later than 30 minutes after the posting of the results for the event for which a review is being requested.
 Contestant must use the official Rodeo Review Request form. - b.
+Rodeo Review requests must be specified as either an: - 1.
+Immediate Action, or; - 2.
+Record for future educational review and training.

+- c.
+Immediate Action submissions must be accompanied by a filing fee of forty dollars (\$40) cash.
+Filing fees will be immediately refunded if an immediate action rodeo review results in the decision being changed.
+For all other decisions, the filing fee will be split between the Finals Contestant Fund and the host Association. - d.
 Rodeo Review Trustee will contact the involved official(s) and present the concern or decision.
-This should be done as quickly as possible, without a serious delay of the rodeo, but with fairness and equality to all involved. - c.
+This should be done as quickly as possible, without a serious delay of the rodeo, but with fairness and equality to all involved. - e.
 Rodeo Review Trustee will document the response from the official on the Rodeo Review Request.
-Rodeo official(s) may also respond in writing to the Rodeo Review Request and ask that it be added to the form. - d.
-Rodeo Review Trustee will contact contestant(s) that requested the review with the officials' response. - e.
+Rodeo official(s) may also respond in writing to the Rodeo Review Request and ask that it be added to the form. - f.
+Rodeo Review Trustee will contact contestant(s) that requested the review with the officials' response. - g.
 If the contestant disagrees with the official's response, the Rodeo Review Trustee can call a Trustees meeting to discuss the situation and its resolution.
 Only the Trustees, as a group, can determine the best positive outcome to the situation, and this decision will be final.
 Any Trustee that is a contestant and files a review as a contestant shall be removed from the Trustees meeting as Trustee of said review and not allowed to discuss or vote as Trustee. - 8.
 The Rodeo Review Report must be completed in detail, presented at the Rodeo Review Board meeting, and be included in the meeting minutes.
 Trustee chairing the Rodeo Review Board meeting must send all submitted Rodeo Review Request forms to the IGRA Secretary within 5 days from the end of the rodeo.
 The IGRA Secretary will provide a copy of each Rodeo Review Report to the Rodeo Rules committee chair(s) and all affected committee chairs within 15 days from the conclusion of each rodeo.